 This suggests that the Long Island serial killer has an intimate knowledge of the woods around Manorville.

 This theory is further strengthened by the fact that he decided to reuse Halsey Manor Road as a dump site following the murder of Jessica Taylor in 2003.

-This "Birds Eye" view shows the access point to "Hertz Avenue".
+This "Birds Eye" view shows the western access point to Hertz Avenue in Manorville.

-Google Street View.
+Google Street View

-Google Street View shows that there are no street lights along this stretch of road.
+Notably, Google Street View shows that there are no street lights along this stretch of road.

-All of this suggests that the Long Island serial killer is someone who is familiar with this area of Manorville.
+All of this suggests that the Long Island serial killer is someone who is familiar with this particular area of Manorville.

 Judging by the terrain involved, it also stands to reason that he was driving a truck or another 4x4 vehicle.
 Although the road is accessible by car, it doesn't seem like the best place to drive one.